Wales and Castles

 With so many different castles to choose from I am not sure that any Top 5 list would meet with everyone’s approval, and I have cheated a bit with some multiple entries, but here is mine…

 1. Castles and Town Walls of King Edward I in Gwynedd – designated a world heritage site including Conwy, Caernarfon, Beaumaris and Harlech castles.
 This group of castles is indeed a supreme example of the military architecture of the turbulent medieval period but they are also simply great fun to visit!

 2. Dolforwyn Castle and Montgomery Castle – these two Mid Wales castles, just a few miles from each other, are more ruins than rooms but I love the feel of history behind them.
 Llewelyn Ap Gryffudd, Prince of Gwynedd, began construction of Dolforwyn in 1273 in response to the increased military presence of the English forces of Edward 1 at Montgomery.
 Also, being open sites you can go, whenever you want!

 3. Llansteffan Castle – another open site, this is a castle dear to me having spent many hours here savouring the stunning view of the Tywi estuary from the ruins and then wandering down to the fabulous sandy beach.

 4. Chirk – with continuous occupation since 1310, this fortress has a fascinating history, wonderful grounds and a programme of activities and events throughout the year that make a trip here a great day out for the family.

-> 5. Carreg Cennen Castle – overlooking the Black Mountain on the western edge of the Brecon Beacons National Park, the ruins appear to grow out of the cliff and have truly awe-inspiring views.
+5. Carreg Cennen Castle – overlooking the Black Mountains on the western edge of the Brecon Beacons National Park, the ruins appear to grow out of the cliff and have truly awe-inspiring views.

-> So, what do you think?
+So, what do you think?
 What is your best memory of a visit to a castle in Wales?
 I’d love to hear from you!